 firma.de will be your guide!
 Check out our formation packages here.

 As soon as you’ve successfully opened your business account, send the receipt for the payment of the share capital to your notary public, who will then arrange for entry in the commercial register.
 Of course, this step only occurs if you establish a GmbH, UG, AG, oHG or as e.
-K. Sole proprietorships and in principle also GbRs can continue directly with the business registration.
+K. sole proprietorships.

 What’s else do you need to know when forming a company?
 Use our handy checklist to find out!